Retiree Medical Benefit

 In some cases you and your covered dependents may not all be eligible for Medicare.
 When this occurs you will cover yourself and your dependents with the same medical provider.
 For those who have Medicare, the coverage will be on a Medicare plan.
 For those without Medicare, coverage will be provided by the corresponding non-Medicare plan.

-Via Benefits (formerly OneExchange) plans are the only exceptions.
-For Via Benefits, only retirees and their spouses who are 65 or older may enroll (both must be enrolled in Medicare).
+Via Benefits plans are the only exceptions.
+For plans under the Via exchange, only those GU retirees and their spouses who both are 65 or older may enroll (both must be enrolled in Medicare).
 Additionally, only retirees who are NOT employed at Georgetown University may enroll.

 You may enroll a legal spouse under your medical plan at time of retirement or during Open Enrollment.
 The premium associated with spousal and/or dependent coverage is unsubsidized.